Behavioral issues? Reactivity, barking, chewing, fear, or anxiety etc.

 Hiring a behaviorist is not the same as hiring a trainer.
 I do not fix your problems for you.
 Instead, we are a team.
 Behavioral modification is a self-help process in which you and your dog learn together under my guidance.

 Each package includes an initial 1 – 1.5 hour consultation and 3 x 1-hour follow-up sessions.
 These sessions may be in-person or by Zoom, depending upon the type of problem.
-Some behavioral issues e.g., separation anxiety, in-home dog-dog aggression, and even some reactivity may require remote collaboration between sessions.

 Behavioral issues are considered on a case-by-case basis and include, but are not limited to, the following issues: